 Slip and Fall Accidents Overview

 A slip and fall injury case will depend on whether or not the property owner acted carefully, so that slip or fall was unlikely to happen and whether you simply weren’t paying attention.
-Here are some things to consider in slip and fall cases.
+There are often many questions but here are some things to consider in slip and fall cases.

 Theories of Liability in Slip and Fall Cases